oicr-gsi/dimsum/docs/user_manual/details.md

 Projects, donors, requisitions, cases, and runs each have their own Details page.
 The Details page includes more information about the selected item, all of its cases and QC gates, and the metrics for each associated item.
-Clicking on the name of a project, donor, requisition, or run redirects you to the corresponding details page.
+Clicking on the name of a project, donor, requisition, or run takes you to the corresponding details page.
 Clicking on an assay name in the cases table links to the Case Details page.

 ### Metrics